 The en-suite bathrooms are also very spacious with dual sinks and enough countertop space for two adults to spread out comfortably.
 Each bathroom has an enclosed toilet stall and an exposed shower and jacuzzi tub.
 Full-size (4 oz) bottles of Dreams branded bath and body products, sunblock, toothbrushes, toothpaste, shaving kits and other essentials are provided for your use.
 There’s a window blind for privacy but keep in mind, people can still see into the bathroom as the window blind does not fully cover the window.
 It’s a really poor design if you ask me.

 Our room was located on the ground floor with a small patio.
-The patios are open with two small chairs, a table and a view of the hotel grounds.
+The patios are covered with two small chairs, a table and a view of the hotel grounds.
 I wasn’t a fan of this design as you don’t have any privacy on your patio and your room is exposed to everyone walking by.
+However, you can check out these repairing aluminum patio covers here if you need an aluminum awning company to take a look at your awning and appraise any damage to it.

 Room amenities include an LCD television with a selection of international channels, DVD player, all-inclusive mini-bar and 24-hour room service, WiFi access, coffee-maker and an in-room safe.
 Your mini-bar is refreshed daily and everything ordered from room service is included in the price of your stay.